litmuschaos/litmus-docs/website/docs/concepts/chaos-workflow.md

     strategy: OnWorkflowCompletion
 ```

-The structure of a chaos scenario is similar to that of a Kubernetes Object.
-It consists of the mandatory fields like `apiVersion`, `kind`, `metadata`, `spec`.
+The structure of a chaos experiment is similar to that of a Kubernetes Object.
+It consists of mandatory fields like `apiVersion`, `kind`, `metadata`, `spec`.

-The **spec** in a Chaos Scenario is where the different steps are mentioned and the overall life cycle of the chaos scenario is described.
+The **spec** in a Chaos Experiment is where the different steps are mentioned and the overall life cycle of the chaos experiment is described.
-We can see different `templates` are present in the spec of a chaos scenario.
+We can see different `templates` are present in the spec of a chaos experiment.

 ```
 templates: